Marquis de Morès: The Badlands

-He became famous in the West as a rancher and gunslinger, getting arrested for murder a few times.
-He was always acquitted.
+He became famous in the West as a rancher and gunslinger.
+He was arrested for murder a few times but was always acquitted.
 Known as an adventurer, he was quick to anger and was engaged in numerous duels throughout his life; he notoriously sent Theodore Roosevelt what the latter interpreted as a challenge to a duel.
 Roosevelt assured the Marquis by letter that he was “most emphatically” not his enemy, and nothing came of the matter.